wpappsec/www/README.md

 Through collating and sharing links and resources, we aim to improve WordPress Application Security for WordPress CMS admins.

 ## How to contribute

+### New Section / Page
+1 - Create issue outlineing the content here
+2 - Make a pull reuest on draft content here
+3 - Post question to Reditit /WordPress for community insights 4 - Edit draft with insigths and quotes
+5 - Request cotnent in moved to published

+### Request edits
+1 - Create issue outlineing the change here
+2 - Make a pull reuest on published content